Overcoming disorder in superconducting globally driven quantum computing: Conclusions

 Remarkably, this holds even when operation times are reduced by more than a factor of two, indicating that the \texttt{GRAPE} framework can also be leveraged to achieve faster gate implementations while remaining within practical experimental constraints (e.g., sub-nanosecond update rates on control electronics).
 It is important however to stress that such pulses can excite higher order states in the bosonic ladder of superconducting transmon qubits.

 Our findings highlight the dual utility of \texttt{GRAPE} optimization in globally controlled architectures.
-Firstly, it allows high-fidelity computation despite realistic levels of disorder in $\omega$ and $\zeta$, and secondly, it accelerates gate sequences without sacrificing performance.
+Firstly, it allows high-fidelity computation despite realistic levels of disorder in $\omega$ and $\zeta$, with a maximum limit value of $2\%$, see Figs.~\ref{fig:both} and \ref{fig:summary}.
+Secondly, it accelerates gate sequences without sacrificing performance.
 Furthermore, our resilience analysis shows that while optimized sequences are sensitive to additional disorder not accounted for in the optimization, high-precision calibration of qubit parameters remains a viable and effective strategy to ensure robustness.

 These results support the viability of globally controlled superconducting quantum architectures as a scalable alternative to fully local control, particularly given their reduced wiring complexity and inherent hardware efficiency.
 While our simulations were limited to a minimal $N=2$ ladder instance, the approach is scalable in principle, and future studies may leverage tensor network methods to explore larger systems.
 Moreover, the extension of the current control framework to more realistic three-level models of transmon qubits (e.g., including leakage to the $|f\rangle$ level) represents a promising direction for future work, and to other pulse optimization schemes ~\cite{ferrie,turinici,krotov,goerz,august,bukov,monta1,monta2,kelly, hu2025universal}.